 Applicants may submit an application for admission in person or online.
 If necessary, assistance is provided to applicants with limited English proficiency.
-Student submits application along with all necessary documents (copy of passport and visa, high school diploma, bank statement) and pays application fee.
+The student will submit an application along with all necessary documents (copy of passport and visa, high school diploma, bank statement) and pay the application fee.
 Once required paperwork is submitted and reviewed by admissions staff, the applicant is issued an acceptance letter.
 At this time, all applicants are given a copy of the school catalog and a copy of the Rosemead College Refund Policy.
 In order to complete enrollment, students must sign a written enrollment agreement and pay tuition fees.